-Thankfully there are a number of strategies to maintain relationships with donors and keep them active supporters of your cause.
-But first, let’s examine why donor retention is so vital and why nonprofits are struggling to address this issue.
+Thankfully there are a number of methods to maintain your relationships with your donors and keep them active supporters of your cause.
+In this post, we’ll share four simple donor retention strategies to prevent donor lapse:

 You can’t redo a first impression.
 So after a new donor makes their first contribution, you need to roll out the red carpet.

-In practical terms that can mean sending a welcome email series to introduce them to your nonprofit’s goals and operations.
+In practical terms that can mean sending a handwritten thank you note, calling the person to thank them and welcome them to the organization, or even providing them with a small piece of commemorative merchandise.
+You can also send them through a welcome email series to introduce them to your nonprofit’s goals and operations.

 In addition, you also need to ensure that your welcome message (whatever medium it’s delivered in) emphasizes the importance of the gift you received from the donor.